ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ### Jailbreaking

+Jailbreaking has been a big thing in the iOS for a long time.
+The process of exploiting vulnerability flaws in your iPhone or iOS installation is a popular way of completely customizing your otherwise pretty trimmed down iPhone.
+There even are jailbreak app stores to download modified apps or a very active salesmarket for *tweaks*, to tweak your system or apps in some way.

 ### The core problem

 The mini operating system on the T2 (*SepOS*) suffers from a security vulnerable also found in the iPhone 7 since it contains a processor based on the iOS A10.
 Exploitation of this type of processor for the sake of installing homebrew software is very actively discussed in the [/r/jailbreak](https://reddit.com/r/jailbreak/) subreddit.